Should Ontario Update Its Forest Management Guides for Boreal and Great Lakes Landscapes?

 - Read the Summary of Proposed Revisions for a quick overview of what's changing and why.

-- Submit your comments through this consultation page or email jennifer.nielsen@ontario.ca by the deadline.
+- Submit your comments through the ERO consultation page or email jennifer.nielsen@ontario.ca with ERO number 025-0847 in your subject line.